calblueprint/dccentralkitchen/docs/shared/airtable.md

 #### schema.js

 This file is a schema mapping that describes all the table and column names in a JS format.
-The app should never use this file but it is necessary for airtable.js to translate records to JS-readable variable names.
+The app should never use this file directly, but it is necessary for `airtable.js` to translate records to JS-readable variable names.
 It should be used as a reference to know what a column name has been translated to.

 #### schema.json

-This is a JSON version of schema.js for reference.
+This is a JSON version of `schema.js` for reference.

 ---